zanata/zanata.github.io/_posts/2001-04-02-copytrans-use.md

 ## {{page.copytrans}} Options

-To see {{page.copytrans}} Options for a project, navigate to the project page and click `Copy Trans Options`.
+To see the {{page.copytrans}} Options for a project, navigate to the project page and click `Copy Trans Options`.

 ![Copy Trans Options button on Project page]({{ site.url }}/images/302-project-copy-trans-options.png)

-The conditions to check on each potentially matching string are shown on the left.
-Actions to take can be selected to the right of each condition.
+The *Condition* column lists the conditions to check on each potentially matching string.
+The *Action* column lists the options available whenever a condition is met.

 ![Example of Copy Trans Options]({{ site.url }}/images/302-copytrans-options-newversion.png)